 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment06/07/02 (U.S. District Court: Judge Black)

-Sentence10/08/03 Prisoner's Petition06/01/08
+Sentence Prisoner's Petition06/01/08

 State's Return of Writ10/03/08

 FIRST REVIEW OF TRIAL Prisoner's Traverse01/14/09

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision06/21/06

 U.S. Supreme Court Review11/27/06 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court State's Brief

 Trial Court Decision05/02/05 Oral Argument

 Court of Appeals Decision11/28/06 Decision

 Supreme Court Decision06/20/07

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision11/29/06

-- Status in State Courts as of 12/31/16: Pending in the trial court on Conway's 3rd postconviction relief petitions. - Status in Federal Courts as of 12/31/16: Pending in the district court on Conway's petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/17: Pending in the 10th District Court of Appeals on the dismissal of Conway's 3rd postconviction relief petition. - Status in Federal Courts as of 12/31/17: Pending in the district court on Conway's petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 06/21/06, the Ohio Supreme Court affirmed Conway's conviction and death sentence on direct appeal.
 On 06/01/08, Conway filed a petition for a writ of habeas corpus in the district court.
 On 04/10/12, the trial court denied Conway's successive postconviction petition; the 10th District Court of Appeals affirmed on 08/29/13, and the Ohio Supreme Court dismissed his appeal on 09/16/15.
-Meanwhile, on 03/19/13, Conway filed a 3rd postconviction petition in the trial court.
-Represented by federally appointed attorneys, Conway moved to amend his postconviction petition on 11/11/15 and 01/04/16; the State opposed both motions.
-On 01/29/16 and 02/03/16, Conway filed motions for discovery and funding, which the State opposed.
-Additionally, on 02/19/13, over the Warden's objections, Conway amended his habeas petition to include claims challenging the constitutionality of lethal injection.
-On 12/05/16, the district court denied Conway's motion to amend his petition, subject to renewal after the decision is reached on Conway's 12/14/16 motion to deem state court claims exhausted.
+On 06/13/17, the trial court denied Conway's 03/19/13 3rd postconviction petition, and Conway appealed.
+Conway filed his merit brief on 09/06/17 to which the State responded on 09/26/17.
+Meanwhile, on 02/19/13, over the Warden's objections, Conway amended his habeas petition to include claims challenging the constitutionality of lethal injection.
+On 12/05/16, the district court denied Conway's additional motion to amend his petition.